The Learning Tree: Plot

+After Marcus leaves jail, he works as a janitor at a brothel.
+Another scene depicts Newt's winning a boxing match at the county fair, in which he beats Marcus.

-One day when Newt had just woken up from a nap in the loft of Jake's barn, he witnesses the brutal attack and murder of Jake by Booker Savage, Marcus' father.
-Newt initially keeps quiet about what he has seen, but appears to be bothered that Silas Newhall, a white man, who was at the scene of the crime for another reason, is being accused for a murder he did not commit.
-Encouraged by his mother Sarah, Newt reveals to Judge Cavanaugh that Booker committed the murder, and also testifies in court, but rather than doing the good he intended it to do, Newt's testimony leads to the suicide of Booker.
-Newt is later almost killed by Marcus, who is then shot in the back by the sheriff while running away.
-Newt refuses a lift home from the sheriff, and walks away to an uncertain future.
+One day when Newt had just woken up from a nap in the loft of Jake's barn, he witnesses the brutal attack and murder of Jake by Booker Savage, Marcus' father, who was stealing liquor.
+Newt initially keeps quiet about what he has seen, but is bothered that Silas Newhall, a white man and disgruntled employee of Jake, who was at the scene of the crime for another reason, is being accused of a murder he did not commit.
+Encouraged by his mother, Sarah (who dies from the stress of all the goings-on), Newt reveals to Judge Cavanaugh that Booker committed the murder, and he testifies in court.
+Newt's testimony leads to the suicide of Booker, who seized a gun at the courthouse.
+Later, Newt is nearly killed by Marcus, who is then shot in the back by the sheriff while running away and who dies in the same river that Newt's and Marcus's friend was shot in.
+Newt refuses a lift home from the sheriff, and he walks away to an uncertain future.